xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

   Adobe Analytics
 </keyword>, you can report on the data, analyze it, and take the appropriate action in your marketing campaigns.

 The following example shows an [!DNL Analytics] segment based on the uploaded attributes.
-This segment shows Photoshop Lightroom subscribers whose most-launched product is Photoshop.
+This segment shows [!DNL Photoshop Lightroom] subscribers whose most-launched product is Photoshop.

 ![](assets/08_crs_usecase.png)